 If you are facing a mastectomy, what else do you want to know?

 If you’ve had a mastectomy, what information/advice might you add?

-This post is a slightly edited excerpt from my ebook, Facing Your Mastectomy & Making Reconstruction Decisions, available only at Nancy’s Point.
+This post is a slightly edited excerpt from my ebook, Facing Your Mastectomy & Making Reconstruction Decisions, available for FREE only at Nancy’s Point.